Criticism: Do You Make This Mistake, Too?…

 I’m not sure that Anais Nin really wrote these words attributed to her.
 And if she did write them, an earlier author may well have inspired them.
 For me, it doesn’t matter who wrote them but that they were written.

-Secondly, and If you like the quotes I’ve used here at SteveMNash.com, then you’ll find many of them in either my Daily Quotes book* or my Conscious Living Quotes book* (both links take you to sister site, SMNash.com).
+Secondly, and If you like the quotes I’ve used here at SteveMNash.com, then you’ll find many of them in either my Daily Quotes book or my Positive Spiritual Quotes book.

 My book-buying readers love ’em, don’t you know! 😉